 Every mother dreams of the perfect pregnancy and a complication-free delivery.
 Unfortunately, sometimes babies have a mind of their own and she finds herself turning a breech baby.

-About 3-4% of pregnancies result in a breech baby, where the baby’s head is positioned away from the birth canal.
-While this is harmless and normal in early pregnancy, a breech position at the time of delivery can cause complications or require interventions like C-sections.
+What does it mean when a baby is breech?
+About 3-4% of pregnancies result in a breech baby, in which the baby’s head is positioned away from the birth canal.
+This is harmless and normal in early pregnancy.
+But, a breech position at the time of delivery can cause complications or require interventions like C-sections.

-Thankfully, acupuncture offers a safe and non-invasive method that encourages breech babies to turn naturally.
-Let’s learn more about why you should consider acupuncture and moxibustion if your baby is breech and how Wellnest Denver can help!
+Thankfully, acupuncture offers a safe and non-invasive method that can offer solutions on how to turn a breech baby naturally.
+Let’s learn more about why you should consider acupuncture and moxibustion for turning your breech baby, and how Wellnest Denver can help!

 In breech presentation, however, the baby is in a feet-first or side-lying position.
 Breech position is common in early pregnancy when the baby has plenty of room to move and grow.
 As we get closer to the due date, however, the position of the baby becomes more critical.
 Breech births can be difficult, which is why many doctors recommend trying different methods to turn the breech baby.
 If the baby does not turn, many women opt for a Cesarean section to avoid labor complications.

 Wondering what causes breech baby?
 There is often no particular reason why a baby has settled in a breech position.
 However, there are some situations that make a breech baby more likely: